 The Academic Senate may approve the following items via the consent agenda:

-- 1. Curriculum proposals that have been approved by the University Curriculum Committee. - 2.
+- 1. Curriculum proposals that have been approved by the Undergraduate Curriculum Committee and/or Graduate Curriculum Committee. - 2.
 Minutes from the Executive Committee, Academic Senate, and Faculty Caucus. - 3.
-Filed Senate items that have completed the Review & Circulation Stage
+Filed Senate items that have completed the Information Stage.